Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

-You can continue reading below to see images of what it looks like or you can just as quickly sign up for an account, download the app (on iTunes or Google Play) and connect your HubSpot Marketing and/or HubSpot CRM/Sales accounts to see for yourself.
+You can continue reading below to see images of these dashboards (or Databoards, as we call them), or you can just as quickly sign up for an account, download the app (on iTunes or Google Play) and connect your HubSpot Marketing and/or HubSpot CRM/Sales accounts to see for yourself.

-Once setup, you can check all of your HubSpot stats on your mobile device in a single view before you even get out of bed.
+Once setup, you can check all of your HubSpot stats on your mobile device or desktop in a single view before you even get out of bed.
 And since you can connect up to 3 data sources for free to Databox under the free plan, you can add HubSpot Marketing, HubSpot CRM/Sales and one of a number of pre-built connectors for popular apps used by many HubSpot customers including Google Analytics, Salesforce, Wistia, Drift, Twitter, Facebook, Facebook Ads or Google Adwords – to name a few.
-With the free plan, you can even set up one Datawall to display your stats on a television screen hung in your office – making it possible to view your key metrics with no clicking at all.
-To make it easy, the Databox team has made a default HubSpot Datawall.
-You’ll spend more time turning on the television than you will setting up Databox.
+You can even set up a Databoard to display your stats on a television screen hanging in your office – making it possible to view your key metrics with no clicking at all.

-The rest of this article describes what data you can view instantly as well as how you can use the data to discover immediately-actionable insights for improving your marketing and sales results.
+The rest of this article describes how to view real-time HubSpot data and discover immediately-actionable insights for improving your marketing and sales results.

-The beauty of HubSpot is that you can do and analyze a bunch of marketing activities all in one piece of software.
+The beauty of HubSpot is that you can complete a bunch of marketing activities all in one piece of software.
 HubSpot’s CEO, Brian Halligan is fond of saying, “One login.
 One User Interface.
 One bill.”
 HubSpot’s marketing software is as all-in-one as any marketing and sales software gets.

-What could make HubSpot more all in one?
+What could make HubSpot more all-in-one?
 Maybe an all-in-one mobile view of all of your key marketing metrics.
-That’s exactly what Databox’s HubSpot Marketing default mobile datacard gives you: all your key marketing stats in one view.
-Here are the different datablocks included and what you can learn from looking at them:
+That’s exactly what Databox’s HubSpot Marketing default Databoard gives you: all your key marketing stats in one view.
+Here are the different Datablocks included and what you can learn from looking at them.

 The best marketers produce a steady flow of new leads for their sales team.
-That can’t be done unless a consistent volume of new visitors are converting as new leads on the website.
-Use the “Visits/Contacts” datacard to track daily progress.
+That can’t be done unless a consistent volume of new visitors convert as new leads on the website.
+Use the “Visits/Contacts” Datablock to track daily progress.